ojwg/blog/_posts/2022-04-20-InversePowerLawDistribution.markdown

 ![Orlando Histogram]({{'/assets/images/2022/04/orlando_histogram.png' | relative_url}})

-which is similar to the 20 binned histogram from Dr. Evan's notebook.
+which is similar to the 20 binned histogram from Dr.  Schneider's notebook.
 If I also make this a reverse cumulative density plot with 4 bins, I get a plot much like the original.

 ![Relative Orlando Histogram]({{'/assets/images/2022/04/cum_orlando_histogram.png' | relative_url}})